DISCLAIMER:

 changed."
 He nuzzled her neck.
 "You realize that you sleep better on

-this hard stone floor with me than you do in your nice soft Starfleet-issue
+this hard stone floor with me than you do on your nice

 She couldn't argue with him